 - Cervical arthroplasty

 The spinal experts at NU-Spine, led by Dr. Slovrlj, get to the bottom of your neck pain.
 They have years of experience dealing with cervical stenosis.
 Get back to your active life as soon as possible.
-Contact the Edison, NJ practice today to schedule a life-changing appointment with a leading spinal surgeon.This page was published on Oct 2, 2020, modified on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Contact the Edison, NJ practice today to schedule a life-changing appointment with a leading spinal surgeon.Page Updated on Jan 27, 2022 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey